Optical Switching of $\chi^{(2)}$ in Diamond Photonics

-Finally, for $575\,\text{nm}<\lambda_{\text{vis,c}}<637\,\text{nm}$ (Region \Romannum{3}), the visible laser is sufficiently energetic to excite and photoionise NV$^-$ (Fig.\,\ref{Fig:fig_4}\,(b,\romannum{3})).
-While direct single-photon recombination from NV$^0$ is prohibited\,\cite{Beha2012}, weak anti-Stokes assisted excitation of $^2E\rightarrow{^2A_2}$ may contribute to charge state cycling\,\cite{Wood2024}.
+Finally, for $575\,\text{nm}<\lambda_{\text{vis,c}}<637\,\text{nm}$ (Region\,\Romannum{3}), only excitation and photoionisation of NV$^-$ is energetically permitted (Fig.\,\ref{Fig:fig_4}\,(b,\romannum{3})).
+While direct single-photon recombination from NV$^0$ is prohibited\,\cite{Beha2012}, weak anti-Stokes assisted excitation of $^2E\rightarrow{^2A_2}$ may contribute to charge-state cycling\,\cite{Wood2024}.
 Trapping the system in NV$^0$ explains the constant quenching observed in Region\,\Romannum{3}.
-Note that any differences in the quenching between the green CW experiment in Fig.\,\ref{Fig:fig_2} and Fig.\,\ref{Fig:fig_4} alongside any deviations from the idealised energy transitions discussed here can be attributed to the pulsed nature and the broad bandwidth of the supercontinuum laser: the IR laser is always present, whereas the supercontinuum laser has a pulse duration of $6\,\text{ps}$, a repetition rate of $80\,\text{MHz}$ and a spectral bandwidth of $\sim10\,\text{nm}$.
+Note that differences in the quenching between the green CW experiment in Fig.\,\ref{Fig:fig_2} and Fig.\,\ref{Fig:fig_4} alongside deviations from the idealised energy transitions discussed here can be attributed to the pulsed nature and the broad bandwidth of the supercontinuum laser: the IR laser is always present, whereas the supercontinuum laser has a pulse duration of $6\,\text{ps}$, a repetition rate of $80\,\text{MHz}$ and a spectral bandwidth of $\sim10\,\text{nm}$.